-Participation in the Discussion Forum is an integral part of the student's learning experience and grade.
-Students are required to develop and post a substantive response to the Discussion Assignment in the Discussion Forum.
-A substantive response is one that fully answers the question that has been posed by the Course Instructor.
-In addition, students must extend the discussion by responding to at least three peer postings in the Discussion Forum by rating their assignments and providing substantive written feedback.
+Participation in the Discussion Forum is an integral part of the student's learning experience at UoPeople.
+Students are first required to develop and post a well formed response to the Discussion Assignment in the Discussion Forum, answering the question that has been posed by the Course Instructor.
+Students must also participate in the discussion by responding to at least three of their peers' postings in the Discussion Forum by rating their submissions and providing substantive written feedback.